Esri/schedule-sync/example-workflows/Sync Excel Schedule Workflow/README.md

 ## Sync Excel Schedule Tool Inputs

 **Schedule File:** Provide the path to our sample Excel file [activities.xlsx](activities.xlsx).
 Use the file browser to select your Excel schedule file.
 The first row of values in the file will be used as the field names.
-The field name values must follow all the standard requirements for Table field names.
+The field name values must follow all the standard requirements for a geodatabase table field name.
 The second row of the values in the file will be used as the alias names.
-The alias names must follow all the standard requirements for Table alias names.
+The alias names must follow all the standard requirements for geodatabase table field alias names.

 **Schedule Link Field:** Select the field in your schedule used to link the schedule table to the feature class feature.
 Our example workflow uses the `join_id` field.